 This is one of my favourite autumn soups and it follows my preferred recipe mantra – simple, inexpensive, tasty!
 It can be made with pretty much any squash and golden root veg such as parsnip and carrot but, this is the important twist, it must be made with freshly ground mace to deliver the unique flavour.
 Mace is the amber-coloured, fragrant, lacy outer casing of a nutmeg – store it in a screw-top jar and then whizz it up in an electric grinder when you need it – it keeps for ages and adds a wonderful flavour to yellow split pea soups, dahls, spiced cakes or buns and pumpkin dishes.
 Roasting the vegetables first creates a wonderful depth of flavour, far nicer than just simmering them in stock.
+Adding creaminess with double cream or coconut cream adds an extra flavour twist or into a vegan recipe.
 It will easily feed four people and freezes well.

 - 1 butternut or other autumn squash, peeled and de-seeded

 - 2 parsnips, peeled and chopped